Motivation: Super Improver®

 Rewarding for growth instead of attainment

-As we describe in our new book, Whole Brain Teaching; Fast Track: Seven Steps to Teaching Heaven our primary goal in WBT is to reward students for improvement, not ability.
+As we describe in Whole Brain Teaching for Challenging Kids: 2nd Edition our primary goal in WBT is to reward students for improvement, not ability.
 We praise excellent effort more than excellent work.
 We nourish growth rather than innate talent.
 Thus, every child, special ed to gifted, can be equally successful.

-In traditional education, rewards for ability result in the same students winning recognition, year after year.
-Too often, our brightest kids skate by with minimum effort while less talented pupils bail out of a race that the system has taught them they can’t win.
+In traditional education, rewards for ability result in the same students winning recognition.
+Too often, our brightest kids skate by with minimum effort while less talented pupils bail out of a race that the system teaches them they can’t win.

-For Step One in your journey to Teaching Heaven, create a Super Improver classroom display as described below.
-(For free Super Improver Graphics, download WBT 3.0, here)
+Create a Super Improver classroom display as described below.
+(For free Super Improver Graphics, download the Complete Collection of WBT graphics.)

 How do I set up my display?